-The purpose of Family Crisis Council of Rowan, Inc. is to help empower victims of rape, sexual assault, incest and domestic violence to take back their lives.
+The mission of Family Crisis Council of Rowan, Inc. is to create pathways to hope, healing, and empowerment for victims and survivors of domestic violence, sexual assault, and human trafficking.

 Family Crisis Council of Rowan, Inc. (formerly The Rape, Child and Family Abuse Crisis Council of Salisbury-Rowan, Inc.) was conceived in 1976 by the Rowan County Council on the Status of Women.
 It began as a committee of concerned citizens to study the need for services to victims of family violence and sexual assault.

 The Family Crisis Council was incorporated as a non-profit organization in April 1978, at which time a grant was received from the North Carolina Council on the Status of Women.
 The grant was provided to develop a service center for victims of family violence.